 - Sectional pathology

 A bachelor's degree program expands on the basic courses and concepts taught in an associate's degree program.
 Students learn advanced patient care and radiation therapy techniques, while gaining more experience than in the 2-year program.
-Typically, radiation therapy bachelor's degree programs include courses on:
+Typically, radiation therapy bachelor's degree programs include radiation therapy prerequisites like:

 - Radiation equipment maintenance

 The table above depicts some general information on the salary and job outlook for radiation therapists.
 According to the U.S. Bureau of Labor Statistics dataset from November 2020, the median pay for radiation therapists in 2019 was $85,560 per year.
 The Bureau of Labor Statistics also projects that jobs in radiation therapy will grow by 7% in the decade from 2019 to 2029, which is faster than average.
 Of course, the salary you can expect to receive as a radiation therapist will vary based on your years of experience and your education level.
 PayScale.com reports that the lowest 10% of radiation therapists earn $26.49 per hour, while the highest 10% earn upwards of $47.84 per hour.
 The radiation therapist salary with associate degree will likely be on the lower end of this range, while a radiation therapist salary with bachelor degree will probably be on the upper end of that range.